 Griffin: I have Spotify right here on my computer.
 Do you want me to blast you?
 Do you want me to put you on blast?
-'Cause I got your history right here: "Take It Back" by Jimmy Buffett.
-"Nautical Wheelers" by Jimmy Buffett.
-"Jolly Mon Sing" by Jimmy Buffett.
+'Cause I got your history right here in the sidebar; "Take It Back" by Jimmy Buffett; "Nautical Wheelers" by Jimmy Buffett; "Jolly Mon Sing" by Jimmy Buffett.
 "Steamer" by Jimmy Buffett!
 "Treat Her Like A Lady" by Jimmy Buffett!
 "Mañana" by Jimmy Buffett!
 "When Salome Plays The Drum" by James Buffett!
-"Havana Daydreaming" by Jimmy Buffett!
-What the FUCK happened to you?
+"Havana Daydreaming" by Jimmy Buffett.
+What the fuck happened to you?
+Are you HAUNTED?
 Are you fucking POSSESSED?
 YOU USED TO BE MY BROTHER!Justin: (through tears of laughter) I had a case of the Mondays!

 - Justin tries to cap off the Anxiety-Free Cruise with a soothing rendition of Jimmy Buffett's "Boat Drinks", which Griffin and Travis spend the whole time ruining by singing other songs, trying to turn the song into a round, and just yelling, among other things.
 At one point Justin gets annoyed enough to take off his headphones, which Griffin and Travis delightedly realize means they can say anything they want.